lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 - Linux: There are cross-compilation helpers like [`tonistiigi/xx`](https://github.com/tonistiigi/xx) that help you set up the right environment for cross-compiling, installing dependencies etc. in your build stage running on the build platform.
 - Linux: For minimal Linux images using `scratch` often doesn't work because it's missing CA certificates or non-root users.
 While you could copy them to a target platform stage yourself, you could also use [`distroless` images](https://github.com/GoogleContainerTools/distroless)
 - Windows: If you use MSI installers which only extract files to a certain location, you can try using [`msitools`](https://wiki.gnome.org/msitools) to extract the files and copy them to the target platform stages.
 - Windows: When you have no alternatives and need to run Windows programs, installers or things like [Chocolatey](https://chocolatey.org/) you can also natively build a single-arch image where you run those things once.
 In your cross-builds on Linux you can copy the resulting directories from that image to the Windows target stage.
 This also makes sure that your dependencies are locked to a known-working version.
-This is shown in the third example in the [TL;DR section](#tldr).
+This is shown in the example (c) in the [TL;DR section](#tldr).

 ## Further reading